-BRANCHES OF EU/EEA FINANCIAL INSTITUTIONS (OTHER THAN THOSE UNDERTAKING PAYMENT SERVICES OR ISSUING ELECTRONIC MONEY) BENEFITING FROM THE RIGHT TO "PASSPORT"
+BRANCHES OF EU/EEA FINANCIAL INSTITUTIONS (OTHER THAN THOSE UNDERTAKING PAYMENT SERVICES) BENEFITING FROM THE RIGHT TO "PASSPORT"

-- 42. The following conditions must be fulfilled for a financial institution licensed outside Malta but within the EEA and which proposes to undertake any of the activities under the First Schedule to the Act (with the exception of activities 4 and 10), to establish a branch in Malta: - (a) The parent undertaking or undertakings must be licensed or have an equivalent authorisation as a credit institution in another Member State; - (b) The activities in question are actually carried out within the territory of the Member State where the parent undertaking or undertakings is/are licensed/authorised; - (c) The parent undertaking or undertakings hold(s) 90% or more of the voting rights attached to shares in the capital of the subsidiary financial institution established in the member state; - (d) the parent undertaking or undertakings satisfies/satisfy its home regulatory authority/authorities regarding the prudent management of the subsidiary financial institution and has/have declared, with the consent of the same regulatory authority/authorities, that it/they guarantee(s) the commitments entered into by the said subsidiary; and - (e) the subsidiary financial institution is effectively included, for the activities in question in particular, in the consolidated supervision of the parent undertaking, or of each of the parent undertakings, in accordance with Articles 125 to 143 of Directive 2006/48/EC - Capital Requirements Directive (CRD) - in particular for the calculation of the capital requirements, for the control of large exposures and for the purposes of the limitation of holdings provided for in Articles 120 to 122 of the CRD.
+- 32. The following conditions must be fulfilled for a financial institution licensed outside Malta but within the EEA and which proposes to undertake any of the activities under the First Schedule to the Act, to establish a branch in Malta: - (a) The parent undertaking or undertakings must be licensed or have an equivalent authorisation as a credit institution in another Member State; - (b) The activities in question are actually carried on within the territory of the Member State where the parent undertaking or undertakings is/are licensed/authorised; - (c) The parent undertaking or undertakings hold(s) 90% or more of the voting rights attached to shares in the capital of the subsidiary financial institution established in the member state: - (d) the parent undertaking or undertakings satisfies/satisfy its home regulatory authority/authorities regarding the prudent management of the subsidiary financial institution and has/have declared, with the consent of the same regulatory authority/authorities, that it/they guarantee(s) the commitments entered into by the said subsidiary; and - (e) the subsidiary financial institution is effectively included, for the activities in question in particular, in the consolidated supervision of the parent undertaking, or of each of the parent undertakings, in accordance with Articles 125 to 143 of Directive 2006/48/EC Capital Requirements Directive (CRD) in particular for the calculation of the capital requirements, for the control of large exposures and for the purposes of the limitation of holdings provided for in Articles 120 to 122 of the CRD.